 - For first time visitors, most (if not all) Schengen country embassies don’t issue a visa with a validity that’s a little bit more than your travel duration.
 It becomes easier though to get longer validities from the second Schengen visa onwards.
 1-year multiple entry visas are not unheard of.
 2-year visas are possible as well but these require permission from the home country and may require a bit of time to process

-- If you are applying through an embassy, processing time is usually 4 or 5 working days except for other nationalities (refer to this list) in which case the processing time may take 10 to 15 working days.
+- If you are applying through an embassy, standard processing time is usually 4 or 5 working days except for other nationalities (refer to this list) in which case the processing time may take 10 to 15 working days.
 If you are applying via the VFS / BLS; the processing time is usually standardized to 15 working days.
+But from experience, even applications lodged at the visa processing centres can take as little as 3 to 4 working days to be issued.

 - The right kind of medical insurance is important to the Schengen authorities.
 While there are certain credit cards which supposedly come with travel insurance, these may not meet the minimum inclusion which is required for the visa.
 To ensure you have the acceptable type of insurance, you can purchase an inexpensive one HERE